nicholasgalante1997/Arcturus/posts/neovim-1.md

 My expectations were low.
 My expectations are almost always low.
 I try to be a pragmatist.
 So that's probably why.
 However, the last 6 months, I don't know man.
 Software has been here forcing me to practice a little optimism.
 Recently got into Bun/Zig and just wow.
 My bar was so low and I was so wrong.
 Both projects are phenomenal.
 So I'm taking that reluctant optimism with me into neovim.

-exckstart did not make me regret that.
+Kickstart did not make me regret that so far.
 Wow.
 Dude hats off.
 Soup to nuts, this thing is another exercise in simplicity getting set up.
 Basically, the whole thing boils down to forking [this repo](https://github.com/nvim-lua/kickstart.nvim) (Dog, don't be lazy just fork the forking thing) and then cloning it into `$HOME/.config/nvim`.
 That's actually it.
 Then the next time you run `nvim` the thing spazzes so hard for like 20 seconds and then metamorphoses out of its cocoon into a fully usable editor, baked in with some plugins that make setting up language servers pretty easy, for like syntax highlighting and stuff.
 However, VSCode users note, the language server setup that it comes out of the box with is not synonymous with VSCode's intellisense/autocompletion.
 So I guess that's going to be our next task.

 Here's perhaps some of the coolest stuff about kickstart from a guy who's used it for all of 86 seconds.